 Professional registration is the legal process by which practitioners become licensed professionals in their respective fields.
 Professional registration is highly recommended for all environmental engineers because they are ethically and (to a degree) legally responsible for their work as it impacts the safety, health, and welfare of the public.
 Environmental engineers that are not professionally licensed do not have the authority to take legal responsibility for engineering work and projects.
-Therefore, professional registration can be fundamental to an environmental engineer's future career.
-The professional registration process for engineers in New Jersey consists of several steps (review requirements by state for other state boards):
+Therefore, professional registration can be fundamental to an environmental engineer's career.
+The professional registration process for engineers in New Jersey consists of several steps (review requirements by state for the registration procedures followed by other states):

-- 1. Completion of an ABET accredited four-year Bachelor of Science degree in engineering. - 2.
-Successful completion of a Fundamentals of Engineering Exam (FE) offered by the National Council of Examiners for Engineering and Surveying (NCEES) with a passing score. - 3.
+- 1. Completion of an ABET accredited four-year Bachelor of Science degree in engineering. - Successful completion of a Fundamentals of Engineering Exam (FE) offered by the National Council of Examiners for Engineering and Surveying (NCEES) with a passing score.
+Note that this exam is not administered by Rutgers University and students have to make their own arrangements to take the exam. - 3.
 Submittal of a completed Engineer-In-Training application, a full transcript sent directly from the university, and 3 references (one reference from a currently licensed professional engineer) to the New Jersey State Board of Professional Engineers. - 4.
 Acceptance by the State Board of Professional Engineers and Land Surveyors and issuance of an Engineer-In-Training (EIT) license. - 5.
 Four years of professional experience as an EIT with: (a) at least 2 years of experience gained in the U.S., and (b) at least 2 years of original engineering design experience that demonstrates increased responsibility and technical experience over time under the supervision of a licensed professional engineer.
 Completion of a master's degree is equivalent to one year required under (a).
 Completion of a doctorate degree is equivalent to one year required under (a) and some experience may be substituted for (b).
 All professional engineering experience will be reviewed by the State Board of Professional Engineers and Land Surveyors. - 6.
 Successful completion of the New Jersey Law Exam.

 - 7. Successful completion of the Principles and Practices of Engineering Exam (PE) in the engineer's area of practice offered by NCEES with a passing score. - 8.
 Submittal of a completed PE application, a full undergraduate transcript sent directly from your university, and 5 references (three references must be from currently licensed professional engineers) to the New Jersey State Board of Professional Engineers. - 9.
 Acceptance by the State Board of Professional Engineers and Land Surveyors and issuance of a Professional Engineer (PE) license. - 10.
 Biennial license renewal and Continuing Professional Competency (CPC) credits.
-At least 15 CPC credits must be completed during the proceeding biennial period, and 2-8 of these credits shall be in professional practice ethics, in order for a PE to renew his/her license in New Jersey.
+At least 15 CPC credits must be completed during the proceeding biennial period, and 2-8 of these credits shall be in professional practice ethics, in order for a PE to renew their license in New Jersey.

-The first step for an EnvE student, beyond completing his/her/their undergraduate degree, is completing the Fundamentals of Engineering (FE) exam offered by National Council of Examiners for Engineering and Surveying.
+The first step for an EnvE student, beyond completing their undergraduate degree, is completing the Fundamentals of Engineering (FE) exam offered by the National Council of Examiners for Engineering and Surveying.
 Engineering students typically take the FE exam late in their senior year or immediately following graduation.
 Students who wait too long to take the FE exam often forget the material that they have learned in their courses.
 Most students devote 3-6 weeks to studying for the FE exam; other students may prefer to devote 2 months to studying.
 EnvE alumni that have taken the FE exam have said that they felt the EnvE curriculum prepared them well for the FE exam.

-Students can find the current FE exam specifications, references, pass rates, and more at https://ncees.org/engineering/fe.
+Students can find the current FE exam specifications, references, pass rates, and more at: https://ncees.org/engineering/fe.